Canberra Grief Centre delivered a grief workshop over three Saturday mornings to members of the Solace ACT branch.

 OzHelp Foundation in partnership with Canberra Grief Centre, facilitated a half day workshop on ‘Gender and Grief’.
 The course was designed for individuals who support people bereaved in our community.
 This included counsellors, health and welfare workers, education professionals and support workers.

 “… Thank you both very much.
 Not only has it given me help in assisting clients but has helped me greatly at a personal level.”

 “Mandy and Sonia have been a pleasure to work with, they are very well organised and excellent facilitators, this is supported by the following feedback.”

 …..great presentation delivered by very knowledgeable people…

 “It was clear, straightforward, challenging and stimulated me to keep learning about this experience”

 “Good overview of grieving process and how that translates into experience”

 “Great understanding of what grief is and that it is a part of life”

 “Everything presented tonight was helpful for me.
 Thank you!”

-The August 2015 AASW Practice Group was presented by Mandy Cox and Sonia Fenwick from the Canberra Grief Centre.
-This special Practice Group was on the topic of Grief and Loss and was a great success with over 20 people in attendance.
+The Australian Association of Social Work Practice Group invited Mandy Cox and Sonia Fenwick to present on the topic of Grief and Loss.
+It was a great success.
 Mandy Cox and Sonia Fenwick spoke beautifully and sensitively about the universal experience of death and dying and about how each of us experience grief and loss in our own way.
 Mandy and Sonia work to support grief and loss associated with death and dying and are open to the spectrum of experiences in the grieving journey.
 The ACT AASW Branch would like to extend our gratitude to Mandy and Sonia for sharing their knowledge and experiences with us and thank the Canberra Grief Centre for travelling alongside of us in what can often be a very lonely journey